 “Nino and a Nanimal” is an alternative take on the conflict between boxing intellect and misguided raw power, featuring Nino Valdes and Tommy Jackson.
 “Debut of a Seasoned Artist” depicts Archie Moore’s belated blossoming as an attraction in a tale of talent toiling in relative obscurity.
 “Donnybrook Farr” is a joyful account of the author’s trip to Dublin to watch hometown favourite Billy Kelly outbox Ray Famechon, only for the decision to go the wrong way in front of a rowdy Irish crowd, with the expected consequences.

 Throughout these accounts, we take a vibrant tour of the venues in which pugilistic life was lived.
-We get to visit the original Yankee Stadium and Madison Square Garden, learning what it was like to see a fight amidst all the glamour at ringside.
-We stop by a crowded “Sugar Ray’s,” Robinson’s own night-club, with double-parked Cadillacs barricading its entrance after a Robinson victory.
-We take in the disciplined, hardened atmosphere of Stillman’s Gym, and the tension and focus that prevailed in training camps in resorts isolated from urban distractions and temptations.
+We get to visit the original Yankee Stadium and the venerable Madison Square Garden, learning what it was like to see a fight amidst all the glamour at ringside.
+We stop by a crowded “Sugar Ray’s,” Robinson’s night-club in Harlem, with double-parked Cadillacs barricading its entrance after a Robinson victory.
+We take in the disciplined, hardened atmosphere of the legendary Stillman’s Gym, and the tension and focus that prevailed in training camps in resorts isolated from urban distractions and temptations.
 And we pay several visits to “The Neutral Corner,” the café managed by boxing retirees and stakeholders where the latest fight game gossip could be heard.

-Do not pick up this book expecting a blow-by-blow account of a fight, or a tract on boxing strategy and tactics, even though you will find some of that.
-What you should expect is great storytelling and fine writing on some of the greatest figures the sport has ever seen.
-Liebling was deeply aware of the fact that the people who lace them up are different from the rest of us and, therefore, inherently interesting to the rest of us.
-What gained Liebling recognition as a writer may have been his erudite, witty and highly approachable style, but what provided him with the raw subject matter of his writing was the ability to identify the human element at the heart of every story.
-The Sweet Science is definite proof of that. –Rafael García
+When you pick up The Sweet Science do not expect a blow-by-blow account of a fight, or a tract on boxing strategy and tactics, though you will find some of that.
+What you should expect is fine storytelling and compelling prose on some of the greatest figures the sport has ever seen.
+Liebling was deeply aware of the fact that the people who lace up the gloves are different from the rest of us and, therefore, inherently interesting to the rest of us.
+What gained Liebling recognition as a writer may have been his erudite, witty and highly approachable style, but what provided the raw subject matter of his writing was his ability to identify the human element at the heart of every story.
+The Sweet Science is definite proof of that.